-Come meet unique primates you can’t see anywhere else in the U.S. This will be a special evening experience that allows families to stroll and view the animals at their own pace (Usually a visit to the center must be a guided tour.)
-Keepers and education staff will be on hand to answer all questions about each animal up for adoption.
+Come meet the unique primates of Madagascar!
+This will be a special evening experience that allows families to stroll and view the animals at their own pace, rather than our usual guided tours.
+Keepers, educators, researchers, and more will be on hand to talk about the adoptable lemurs and to answer your questions.
 Engaging educational activities will be provided for kids and kids at heart.
-Community fun, gorgeous lemurs, and an opportunity to conserve the environment and endangered animals all add up to a perfect summer evening.
+Guests can enjoy dinner and dessert from fabulous local food trucks, or pack a picnic to enjoy.
+Community fun, adorable lemurs, and an opportunity to conserve the environment and endangered animals all add up to a perfect summer evening.

 How your donation helps lemurs